 - Quizzes help you grow your list quickly.
 Capturing new visitors’ email addresses allows you to identify new shoppers and gives you a direct channel to market to them.
 By offering product recommendations in exchange for an email address (or their mobile number), you can grow your lists in a way that provides value to new subscribers.

 - Personalized product recommendations enhance the customer experience.
 As eCommerce continues to grow, brands must find ways to differentiate themselves.
 One way to stand out is with a standout customer experience.
 Shopify quizzes can help you personalize the shopping experience for your site visitors, helping you educate new visitors and turn more of those visitors into customers.

 - They allow you to learn about your visitors.
 With third-party data on the way out, it’s important to collect first-party data and declared data from your visitors.
 Fortunately, quizzes can provide plenty of preference data that gives you a clearer picture of each potential customer.
 By passing this quiz data to your ESP or CDP, you can also follow up with targeted promotions for the products each shopper prefers.

 A good product recommendation quiz drives revenue, both directly and indirectly.
 Not only do product recommendation quizzes point shoppers to the right product, they also help shoppers to feel confident that they’re making the right decision.

 Plus, even if shoppers don’t make a purchase right away, you’ve got an email address or mobile number to nudge them along with targeted messaging until they do convert.
 If you have the ability to pass quiz result data to your ESP, you can also personalize your emails with those product recommendations!

 Once you decide to add a quiz, just how do you do that?

-How to Build a Shopify Quiz
+How to Make a Quiz on Shopify

 The good news: you don’t have to build your quiz in-house.
 There are plenty of solutions available to help you create a Shopify quiz.